How to Choose a Tumble Dryer: UK Buyer Guide

 Use this if space and practicality matter as much as performance.

-Step 5: set your budget after the big decisions
+Set your budget after the big decisions

 Cheap tumble dryers

-Best energy efficient dryers
+Best heat pump dryers

 Best if long-term ownership value matters more than the cheapest entry point.